How Do I Start A Discrimination Case?

 Employees also routinely think that employers will not want to incur legal fees to have to deal with a complaint.
 Employers are never happy to incur legal fees, but they are often more concerned about what would happen if they settle a complaint.
 They worry that if they settle one complaint, other employees will start filing complaints just to get a settlement.
 What this means is the employers often will stubbornly refuse to settle a case, even if it means they will incur a large amount of legal fees.

 At the early stages of a case, some employers will refuse to discuss settlement at all.
-More often, employers might be willing to settle a case but only for a small amount of money, maybe $1,000 to $3,000.
+Or an employer might be willing to settle a case for a small amount of money, maybe a few weeks pay, more or less.
 Occasionally, where the employer is more concerned about the case (you cannot expect the employer to tell you this, of course), it might be willing to pay greater amounts, but this varies greatly on a case-by-case basis.